 The best way to have an iron-rich diet is simply to eat iron-rich foods.
 The keto diet is chock full of these and include:

 - Organ meats

-There was a study done that suggests green tea may improve insulin sensitivity and overall metabolism (1).
+There was a study done that suggests green tea may improve insulin sensitivity and overall metabolism.
 Green tea is also believed to help reduce inflammation.

-An antioxidant in green tea, called epigallocatechin gallate, may help manage Menopause symptoms.
-However, the benefits of green tea are a common reason it is marketed as a weight loss tool.
+An antioxidant in green tea, called epigallocatechin gallate, may help manage menopause symptoms.
+However, the benefits of green tea are the reason it is most commonly marketed as a weight loss tool.